SYNOPSIS

 Install

-install the selected packages, acts like tlmgr install, i.e., also installs dependencies.
-This installing a collection will install all depending packages, too.
+Install the selected packages; acts like tlmgr install, i.e., also installs dependencies.
+Thus, installing a collection installs all its constituent packages.

 Remove